jpsdr/MKVToolnix-Windows-7/README.md

   the 'auto' keyword and lambda functions.
 For GCC this means at least v4.6.0.

-- libebml and libmatroska for low-level access to Matroska files.
+- libEBML v1.3.1 or later and libMatroska v1.4.2 or later for low-level access to Matroska files.
 Instructions on how to compile them are a bit further down in this file.

 - libOgg ( http://downloads.xiph.org/releases/ogg/ ) and libVorbis
   ( http://downloads.xiph.org/releases/vorbis/ ) for access to Ogg/OGM